dale0525/siyuan-auto-seq-number/README.md

 A plugin for SiYuan Note that automatically generates numbers for headings.

 ## Usage
 After installing the plugin, a button will be added to the top-right corner to generate/clear numbers for the current note.
 Clicking it will toggle between generation and clearing states.
-The current generation status of the note will also be displayed in the status bar at the bottom right.
+The button is in activated status when the feature is turned on for current note.
 If the current note is configured to be generated, the numbers will be refreshed when opening or refreshing the note.
 After installation, please go to the plugin settings page first:
 - Default Enable: If turned on, new notes will have the number generation feature enabled by default